samd-systems/palo-alto-labs/Palo-Alto-NGFW-Cornerstone-Lab-End-to-End-Enterprise-Security-Architecture/README.md

 ## Lab Objectives
 - Build a multi-zone enterprise network with enforced segmentation
-- Deploy Cisco multi-tier switching with LACP port-channels and VLAN segmentation
+- Deploy multi-tier switching with LACP port-channels and VLAN segmentation
 - Implement Zero Trust access using User-ID and Active Directory
 - Deploy an Active/Passive HA pair with session synchronization
 - Establish site-to-site IPsec VPN with eBGP route exchange